 If your window opens inwards, then you’re most likely going to have to fit your blinds outside the recess.
 Generally speaking there simply isn’t enough vertical space above the opening window to fit the components of a blind, no matter how slimline the design.

-One consideration might be to change tack altogether and choose a different style of blind to what you might have been considering, if you really don’t want to mount the blind outside the recess.
-Our Conservatory blinds range is perfect for uPVC windows with a rubber bead, which describes most modern, double-glazed windows.
+One consideration might be to change tack altogether and choose a different style of blind to what you might have been considering if you really don’t want to mount the blind outside the recess.
+Many of our drill-free blinds are ideal for the purpose and in particular, our EasiFIT and PerfectFIT blinds are specifically designed for uPVC windows with a rubber bead (which describes most modern, double-glazed windows).

 If you choose to fit something onto the face of the door then try to aim for products that stand out the least from the surface – pleated blinds and aluminium Venetian blinds are particularly good for this reason.